By Karen Misuraca and Jessica Misuraca

 During the day of snorkeling and lolling on the beach, we luxuriated in $5 tiger-balm massages given by Chau’s Cambodian wife, Thuy.
 Alternately giggling with jokes and wiping tears from his eyes, Chau told stories of his thirteen years as a platoon commander in the war with Cambodia.
 “I killed many Khmer Rouge,” he said, “and I saved my general’s life.
 Only four of my sixty men survived.
 I dream of them.
 I can’t let them go.”

 Two of the survivors of his platoon comprise his dragon boat crew, their brown skin lumpy with shrapnel wounds, like their captain.
 One of the men told us that Chau has a serious wound in his heart and a short life expectancy.
-Chau talked about wanting peace.
-“We were overrun by China for a thousand years,” he said, “by the French for a hundred, and then by the United States and Cambodia.
+Chau talked about wanting peace. he said, “We were overrun by China for a thousand years,” he said, “by the French for a hundred, and then by the United States and Cambodia.
 For a long time I made $30 a month in the army.
 Now, I have two daughters and I work for myself,” he said, “and I like it.”

 Half asleep on the sand at the end of the afternoon, we heard screaming––Thuy had spied a palm snake in the tree overhanging our beach towels.
 The snake is the same shade of green as the palm fronds, and highly poisonous.
 Chau ushered us back up the gangplank of the boat and we motored off to an island fishing village, where young girls paddling six-feet-across round baskets transported us, one at a time, from the dragon boat to a rickety dock on the small, rocky island.
 On a path recently drenched by a thunderstorm, we waded in the mud as quietly as we could through a village.
 The fishermen were asleep, as at night, they sail great distances to fish in their bright blue and red boats.
 The village kids trailed us, asking, “Where you from?” and “How many children?” and “Where is your husband?”
 The littlest ones held up their hands to us and swirled their tiny forefingers around in their palms, a traditional greeting.